Submissions

 • The work has not been previously published or submitted elsewhere for consideration.

-• The work has been anonymized to facilitate double-blind peer review.
+• The work has been anonymized to facilitate anonymous peer review, unless an invited piece.

 • The work uses APA 7th edition when citing references and includes DOIs and URLs where available.